 Here is a list of the books for the Institute.

 The synchronous meetings of the Institute will generally take place in two daily sessions from 10:00am-12:00noon and from 1:30pm-3:30pm.
 Morning sessions will be dedicated to the study of a sequential cluster of chapters from Moby-Dick.
 Participants will be invited to enrich readings of selected chapters by sharing digital annotations and reflections in an online discussion forum.
-Resident faculty will engage themes and patterns from these chapters through panel discussions, close readings, and interactive dialogues.
-A portion of some morning sessions will consist of lowering into two or three “crews,” each guided by lead faculty, to enable selective exploration of specific issues from the novel.
+Resident faculty will introduce themes and patterns from these chapters.
+A portion of morning sessions will consist of teachers “lowering” into two to four smaller “crews,” each guided by lead faculty, to explore together specific issues from the novel.

-Afternoon sessions will consist of expert workshops taught by institute faculty that provide important critical, historical, and pedagogical contexts that illuminate the book’s literary art.
+Afternoon sessions will consist of discussions about expert workshops and panels presented by Institute faculty that provide important critical, historical, and pedagogical contexts that illuminate the book’s literary art.
 These seminars will also situate the book’s questions, themes, and issues in the lives of twenty-first-century readers.
-On many days, there will also be experiential encounters during which participants will explore the geography, architecture, exhibitions, nautical displays and varied archives and collections (historical, aesthetic, and Melville-focused) afforded by the Museum and its location in the heart of New Bedford.
+There will also be opportunities for engagements during which participants will encounter varied exhibitions, archives, and collections (historical, aesthetic, and Melville-focused) afforded by the Museum and New Bedford.